-It targets runners but it is applicable to anyone that does calf stretching.
+It targets runners but it applies to anyone that does calf stretching.

 We had a student, we assessed her running by observing her running.
 Then we looked at her range of motion, functional strength, and core strength.

-Then we started implemented the corrective exercise program.
+Then we started implementing the corrective exercise program.

 A lot of times I end up seeing this with clients.

 You see this with many people that stretch their calf, especially runners.
 Many times the toe out is a common compensation strategy for the ankle to get a greater range of motion in dorsiflexion.
 With this compensation, the runner avoids the part of the calf that needs to be stretched (the lateral head of the calf).

 They’ll do the gastroc stretch that they usually do, and they won’t end up feeling any kind of a stretch.

 The first thing I do to correct them is to make sure that that back foot is pointing straight ahead.

 Another way that I can intensify the stretch and focus more on the lateral gastroc is if I get them to bring the heel out.
 That ends up focusing more on that lateral gastrocs, and they oftentimes will get a better calf stretch.
 For many people, the lateral calf/gastrocs are tight and need to be stretched.

 The first step is to correct the client and move the foot so the toe is straight ahead.
 After this correction, you get feedback from your client to see if this changes the stretch.
 If there still is no stretch, you can move the foot in by rotating at the hip.
 That will make the stretch more effective.